garden-io/garden/docs/reference/commands.md

     # Additional information, specific to the provider.
     details:

-    # Set to true if the build was not attempted, e.g. if a dependency build failed.
+    # Set to true if the action was not attempted, e.g. if a dependency failed or parameters were incorrect.
     aborted:

-    # The duration of the build in msec, if applicable.
-    durationMsec:

-    # Whether the build was succeessful.
+    # Whether the action was succeessful.
     success:

-    # An error message, if the build failed.
+    # An error message, if the action failed.
     error:

-    # The version of the module, service, task or test.
-    version:

 # A map of all services that were deployed (or deployment scheduled/attempted for) and the service status.
 deployments: